thompsy/planck-ez-firmware/README.md

 keyboard with an STM32 microcontroller and per-key RGB.
 The layout is a **Miryoku-style** layered keymap: Colemak-DH alphas, home-row mods, and thumb keys that double as layer switches.
-"Tweaked" means a few personal adjustments on top of vanilla Miryoku — tap/hold tuning, Caps Word, and a per-key Flow Tap fix for symbol misfires.
+"Tweaked" means a few personal adjustments on top of vanilla Miryoku — pure timing-based tap/hold tuning (`TAPPING_TERM`) and Caps Word.

 It builds **entirely in the cloud** — GitHub Actions compiles it against [mainline QMK](https://github.com/qmk/qmk_firmware), uploads the `.bin` as an